hadrienbdc/bert-sentiment-analysis-tensorflow/README.md

-# bert-sentiment-analysis-tensorflow
-## Fine-tuning Bert for sentiment analysis with tensorflow 2.0
+# Fine-tuning Bert for sentiment analysis with tensorflow 2.0

 * Base pipeline to fine-tune Camembert (Bert-like model trained on French corpus) with the help of the awesome Transformers librairy: https://huggingface.co/transformers/index.html